camilord/FilesGuardian/README.md

 - run `--mode=lock` before running `--mode=guard`
 - exclude the folders that saves files or any folder or path that generates new files, add it to `dictionary/exclusion.conf.json`
 - folder exclusion should be full path
-- on aggreesive mode (`--acton=delete`), a reminder that it will delete the files automatically.
+- on aggressive mode (`--acton=delete`), a reminder that it will delete the files automatically.